2

 1

 • \$\begingroup\$ Welcome to Code Review!
 Unfortunately your question is off-topic as of now, as the code to be reviewed must be present in the question.
 Please add the code you want reviewed in your question.
-Thanks! \$\endgroup\$ Apr 6, 2018 at 13:29
+Thanks! \$\endgroup\$ Commented Apr 6, 2018 at 13:29

 1 Answer 1